SamBkamp/Crackme_reversals/generic_pwnme/README.md

 Resulted in the `secret` area of memory to be completely overwritten with Bs.
 So, now I had the location and offset and all I had to do was replace the B's with the correct value, namely 0x1337.

 **pwned!**

+*note: I compiled this with -fno-stack-protector to remove the canary*